Sincerely, Me

 "Sincerely, Me" is a song from Act 1 of the 2015 musical Dear Evan Hansen, which premiered on Broadway in 2016.
-Benj Pasek and Justin Paul wrote both the music and lyrics to the song, whose title takes its name from the phrase the musical's main protagonist, Evan Hansen, ends his daily letters to himself with.
+Benj Pasek and Justin Paul wrote both the music and lyrics to the song, whose title takes its name from the phrase with which the musical's main protagonist, Evan Hansen, ends his daily letters to himself.

 Synopsis

-The entire song is based around fake email exchanges between Connor Murphy and the main protagonist Evan Hansen, all written by the latter and his "family friend" Jared Kleinman.
+The entire song is based around fake email exchanges between late Connor Murphy and the main protagonist Evan Hansen, all written by the latter and his "family friend" Jared Kleinman.
 All of this is part of Evan's way to get Connor's parents to believe his lie that he and their son were friends, after Connor committed suicide earlier in the story.
 The song is reprised at the start of Act 2 by all three characters, but is interrupted by Evan mid-chorus when he realizes that the email exchanges are becoming unrealistic.